Heydon/inclusive-menu-button/README.md

 </div>
 ```

-* The parent element must take `data-inclusive-menu`
+* The parent element must take `data-inclusive-menu`.
 * `data-opens-menu` takes a value that must match the menu element's `id`.
-In this case, it is `difficulty`
+In this case, it is `difficulty`.
 * `data-menu-origin` defines from which side of the button the menu will grow.
 Any value but "right" will mean it grows from the left.
 * The menu items must be sibling buttons.
-The script adds the `menuitem` role (as well as the `menu` role to the parent menu element)
+The script adds the `menuitem` role (as well as the `menu` role to the parent menu element).

 ## CSS